One remarkable thing about these cases is that they have several features in common, pointing to the potential for a single unified explanation.

 The problem with the second and third story is that there is no mention that patients had these treatments before their teeth exploded.

 The cases of the exploding teeth remind us that it’s critical to try to make dental restorations as much like natural teeth as possible.
 That’s one of the key principles of dentistry.
 Dental materials that don’t match our natural teeth or aren’t inert can have unforeseen consequences.
-We don’t believe any modern dental treatment is likely to cause an explosion of this type.
+We don’t believe any modern dental treatments, like dental implants, are likely to cause an explosion of this type.

 Nonetheless, there are other potential harms that could come from bad dental materials, such as fillings.